About Saint Marys

 The Saint Marys Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Camden County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Saint Marys, Georgia residents are available through the local police department and authorized providers in Camden County.
+Fingerprinting services for Saint Marys, Georgia residents are available through local police (where present) and authorized providers in Camden County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Saint Marys Police Department or Camden County Sheriff's Office for scheduling and fees.

 To register to vote in Saint Marys, Georgia, residents can register online through the Georgia Secretary of State's website, by mail, or in person at the Camden County elections office.
 Georgia requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Georgia Secretary of State's voter lookup tool.
 For local municipal elections in Saint Marys, contact the Camden County Clerk's office for schedules and ballot information.

 Property records for Saint Marys, Georgia are maintained by the Camden County Tax Assessor's Office and the Camden County Clerk of Superior Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Camden County, including parcels in Saint Marys.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Camden County Clerk of Superior Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Georgia counties provide online property record searches through their county websites.
-For in-person requests, visit the Camden County offices at the county courthouse.
-The Camden County Treasurer handles property tax payments and tax sale information.
+The Camden County Tax Commissioner handles property tax payments and tax sale information.

 Birth, death, and marriage records for Saint Marys, Georgia residents are available through both county and state offices.
 The Georgia Department of Public Health, Vital Records, located in Atlanta, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Georgia.
 Orders can be placed online, by mail, or in person.
 Locally, the Camden County Clerk's office issues marriage licenses and maintains marriage records for Camden County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.